hamaad/joinit/README.md

 # join.it

-The first prototype for the join.it iOS application.
+The join.it iOS application.

-Front-end: Swift
-Back-end: Firebase
+Back-end: Firebase (Latest Version as of July 19, 2016)

-The purpose of this application is to allow students at the University of Houston connect with the various organizations on campus.
+The purpose of this application is to allow students at the University of Houston connect with organizations on campus.

-Verified students will be able to leave reviews, search the different organizations, and view upcoming events.
+Verified students will be able to leave reviews, search through organizations, and view upcoming events.

 Made by: Hamaad Markhiani and Christian Galang